 Models of Neuronal Circuits

 The existence of anatomical connections between particular neural populations does merely reflect the potential for information transfer, not the information transfer itself.
 In order to investigate, if, how, and to what degree brain areas really interact, mathematical models are used.
 In order to keep these models tractable and descriptive for the most important properties of the neural tissue at the same time, we use so-called neural mass and neural field models.
 In these models, many similar neurons are lumped together and are represented jointly by the relationship between their mean input and mean output.
+A similar description was developed for the transfer properties of bundles of axons .
 An interesting feature of these models is that they can be used to predict measurements, such as electroencephalography, magnetoencephalography and functional magnetic resonance imaging [15-17].
 Therefore, they are generative models and it is in principle possible to estimate their parameters, such as connectivity strengths, from measured data .
 Based on this, one can model stimulation or behavior dependent variation of brain signals at the level of neural populations.
 This technique is referred to as Dynamic Causal Modeling.
 For example, the detection of deviants in a uniform stream of stimuli has been explained within a hierarchy of cortical neural populations .
+Finally, neural mass models were used to explore how local cortical wiring patterns, so-called canonical microcircuits, implement basic building blocks of cognition, such as working memory, simulus gaiting, and change detection [19-21].
+Importantly, most of the developed modeling techniques are made publically available in a Python based toolbox called pyRates (see Software→pyRates).

 Modeling of Brain Stimulation